 Here are 3 examples of subscription-based SaaS companies that have successfully used the freemium model to gain paid subscribers.

-Spotify is an audio streaming service that we’re sure you’ve heard of.
-It’s also one of the best examples of a business that offers a valuable freemium version while still managing to make the premium version appealing.
+Spotify is an audio streaming service that everyone’s heard of.
+It’s also one of the best examples of a business that offers a valuable freemium version while making the premium version appealing.

-Free users of Spotify’s streaming platform have access to all of the same audio content as paid subscribers.
+Free users of Spotify’s streaming platform have access to all the same audio content as paid subscribers.
 But, unlike paid subscribers, free users will frequently have their experience with the app interrupted by ads, which generate revenue for Spotify.
 Free users also can only skip a limited number of songs per hour, which becomes a frequent reminder of the limits of a free account.
+If you’re trying to listen to Prince’s Greatest Hits, you don’t want to be disturbed in the middle of “Little Red Corvette” with an ad for car insurance.

 These limitations are minor inconveniences to the user, but over time they work to convince the free subscriber that upgrading to a premium plan is worth the money.
-As a result, Spotify had one of the best freemium conversion rates at 46.6%.
+As a result, Spotify has one of the best freemium conversion rates at 46.6% and just about everyone uses it as their go-to for music streaming.

-With many people now working remotely, Zoom has become another popular example of the freemium business model.
-As you probably know, anyone can create a Zoom account and use its virtual meeting platform for free.
+With many people working remotely, Zoom has become another popular example of the freemium business model.
+Anyone can create a Zoom account and use its virtual meeting platform for free.
 But, of course, there’s a catch.

-If an organization needs to conduct virtual meetings longer than 40 minutes and/or with 100 participants, they’ll need to upgrade to one of Zoom’s paid plans.
-And since these types of meetings have become the norm, some businesses see the value in signing up for a paid subscription and convert.
+If an organization needs to conduct virtual meetings longer than 40 minutes and with 100 participants, they’ll need to upgrade to one of Zoom’s paid plans.
+And since these meetings have become the norm, some businesses see the value in signing up for a paid subscription and converting.

 Learn how Zoom scaled users 30X in less than 6 months with Zuora.

-Evernote is an app that offers free users a virtual storage space in which they can store notes, images, audio files, web page clippings, PDFs, and more.
-It’s also another example of a freemium offer that is valuable, but not so valuable that users won’t see the value in subscribing to a paid plan.
+Evernote is an app that offers free users a virtual storage space to store notes, images, audio files, web page clippings, PDFs, and more.
+It’s another example of a freemium offer that is valuable but not so valuable that users won’t see the value in subscribing to a paid plan.

 For free users, there are limitations to what they can store, how many devices they can sync to, and their options for customer support.
-But, once users sign up for a premium version of Evernote, they no longer have to worry about these limitations and get to enjoy a range of additional features.
+But, once users sign up for a premium version of Evernote, they no longer worry about these limitations and enjoy a range of additional features.

-If you’re still not sure about the freemium business model, you may consider offering a free trial of your service instead.
+If you’re still not sure about the freemium business model, consider offering a free trial of your service instead.

-With a free trial, users get to use your product for free (with limited or full features) but only for a limited time.
-And with that time limit, you can create a sense of urgency that gets users to convert more quickly than freemium users.
-But, on the other hand, that limited time offer might also not give users enough time to really understand the full value of your product.
+With a free trial, users can use your product for free (with limited or full features) but only for a limited time.
+And with that time limit, you can create a sense of urgency that converts users more quickly than freemium users.
+But, on the other hand, that limited-time offer might also not give users enough time to understand the full value of your product.

 So, which one is better?
 A freemium offer or a free trial?

 The answer: it depends on your business, your product, and your goals.
-If you’re not sure which one is right for you, try experimenting with both approaches to see what works best for your business.
+If you need help determining which is right for you, try experimenting with both approaches to see what works best for your business.

-For example, you might try offering a freemium version for a month and then switch to a free trial the next month.
-Or, you might offer both at the same time and see which one converts more users to paid subscribers.
+Try offering a freemium version for a month and then switch to a free trial next month.
+Or you might present both simultaneously and see which one converts more users to paid subscribers.

-There’s no right or wrong answer here.
-So, if you can’t decide yet, experiment and choose the one that converts the most.
+There’s no right or wrong answer here if you experiment and choose the one that converts the most.

 With Zuora running in the background, we are well-equipped to deliver sustainable value to our customers, based on dynamically evolving offerings that fit the healthcare industry & care providers’ demands.